Spot penguins from your zodiac or hiking in Antarctica. Common species on the peninsula are the Gentoo, Chinstrap and Adelie penguins.

 This by-sea exploration allows the best opportunity for whale-spotting and is truly a once-in-a-lifetime adventure!

 Welcome to Ushuaia, Argentina, the gateway to Antarctica.
-Before you embark on this epic journey, take an included transfer from the airport to your hotel.
+Before you embark on this epic journey, take an included arrival transfer from the airport to your hotel today.
+There will be a representative waiting at the airport with a sign that has the ship name on it.
+If you cannot locate them, please refer to your emergency contact information on your final itinerary.
 Tonight, you’ll meet your fellow travellers and our local team in Ushuaia with a welcome meeting in the evening, followed by an optional icebreaker. arrive early, why not head downtown for some souvenir shopping or taste some classic Argentinian flavours at one of Ushuaia’s fantastic local restaurants?
 If you get the chance, watching the sun go down at “The End of the World” (the nickname for the Tierra del Fuego archipelago) is the perfect way to cap off your first night.

 This morning is yours to explore Ushuaia.
 You can always ask your leader for suggestions, but exploring this remote town on foot makes for a beautiful start to the day.
 Ushuaia offers enough stunning scenery for any nature-buff, so make sure you’ve grabbed your camera to snap that snow-capped backdrop.
 In the afternoon, transfer to the port of Ushuaia where you will board the Ocean Endeavour – your home on the sea for the next 10 nights.
 After meeting your fellow passengers and Expedition Team and settling into your cabin, you’ll set sail through the historic Beagle Channel towards Antarctica.
 Soak up incredible views as you glimpse your last sight of Argentina, then head inside to join the excitement and learn more about what to expect over the coming days.